The episode where the abstinence-only agenda of schools is bashed by Lois.

 Agent Lyla: It's a heavy-handed metaphor for how we work together!

-The "eyePhone" episode drops the anvil pretty hard.
+The "eyePhone" episode ("Attack of the Killer App") drops the anvil pretty hard.
 Especially the portion about E-waste ending up making the third planet in the Antares system a living hell.
 Proposition Infinity was a not-even-thinly-disguised anvilicious "shame on you" to anyone who isn't backing gay marriage.

 This was made even worse by the fact that an earlier episode condemned robosexuality.
 Fry's Lucy Lu bot died in vain!